 Restaurants with Outdoor Dining By the Beach

 This is where you want to eat seafood—right across from the beach!
 Scan the hand-written chalkboard menu for your favorite seafood dish; the selection is large, so you're sure to find it.
 Beer and wine are available, too.
-The patio is dog-friendly and shoes optional after your walk on the beach.
+The patio is dog-friendly, and shoes are optional after your walk on the beach.

 Lobster rolls on the pier?
 Done.
-There are corn dog bites or chicken tenders, served with french fries and corn on the cob, for the kiddos.
+There are corn dog bites or chicken tenders served with French fries and corn on the cob for the kiddos.